knownasilya/ember-toggle/README.md

 > note: the IOS theme is referred to as just `ios` not `ios7` as was indicated in the originating CSS source

-To exclude or not include a theme, means that it's css styles will not be bundled with your application, thus not polluting your app.
+To exclude (not include) a theme, means that it's css styles will not be bundled with your application, keeping your app's css bundle size smaller.

 > **Note:** including a blank array e.g. `includeThemes: []` will not include any themes, leaving you to define your own theme styles.
 See the `vendor/ember-toggle/themes` directory